giuliomela/parametric_evaluation_landscape_external_costs/README.md

 ## Running the analysis

-`script_plots.R` sources from `script_results.R`, which in turn sources from `depreciation_functions_24.R`: therefore, to run the whole analysis it is sufficent to run `script_plots.R`.
+`script_plots.R` sources from `script_results.R`, which in turn sources from `depreciation_functions_24.R`: therefore, to run the whole analysis it is sufficient to run `script_plots.R`.
 If the users wants to generate a document (.docx, .html, .pdf, etc.) containing all the plots with the same size and resolution used in the manuscript, they can render the `plot_generator.qmd` file.